 Remember the New Guy: The anime does this to them.
 They were featured with Aladdin in the first chapter of the manga, but that entire chapter was left out of the anime.
 When Aladdin later encounters them in the anime with Morgiana, he already knows them.

-Subverted, they do hint their association with him.
+Subverted, as they do hint of their association with him.

 Bad Boss: Jamil seems friendly enough at first, but this only makes him more of a psychopath, in that he keeps up the friendliness, whilst abusing his slaves.